alitari/vscode-kubebuilder/README.md

 ## Preparation steps

-We asume you have a running docker daemon and working connection to a kubernetes cluster.
+We assume you have a running docker daemon and a working connection to a kubernetes cluster.

 1. [configure vscode in order to be able to use Visual Studio Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers#_installation)
 2. configure connection to your k8s cluster: copy your kubernetes config file to the `.devcontainer` directory. e.g. `cp ~/.kube/config .devcontainer`
 3. use this repo as remote container: Press <kbd>F1</kbd> and select the Remote-Containers: Open Folder in Container... command.

-After vscode is has been setup ( can last a few minutes for the first time) check wether all tools are present:
+After vscode is has been setup ( can last a few minutes for the first time) check whether all tools are present:

 ```bash
 # k8s cluster